brego81/IG_Trading_API_for_Matlab/README.md

 #IG trading API for Matlab
 A simple and intuitive Matlab library designed to interact with ig.com web API.
 This library allows you to download historical data, monitor multiple markets, manage your positions and submit real-time orders.

-Compared with other alternatives Matlab provides a large selection of ready-to-use algorithms covering statistics, machine learning, finance and optimization.
+Compared with other alternatives, Matlab provides a large selection of ready-to-use algorithms covering statistics, machine learning, finance and optimization.
 Furthermore, with few lines of code you can have an advance multidimensional data visualization or to read and write in a variety of files formats.
 Finally, MATLAB Coder provides the ability to auto-generate fast C code.
 In a nutshell, Matlab appears as a competitive solution when it comes to financial data analysis and processing.

 Among different brokers, IG is one of the few providing a fully functioning API and at the same time free accounts with direct access to DEMO and LIVE environment.
 This means that with a zero initial investment, you can test your ideas in DEMO mode; and only run your validated implementation in LIVE when completely confident.